 What can I do to prevent someone else from neglecting a child?

-If you think another parent is neglecting a child, you can call the Childhelp National Child Abuse Hotline at (800) 422-4453 (800-4-A-CHILD), for advice.
 If the parent is a friend or relative, have a talk and offer help and emotional support.
 If the direct approach doesn't work -- and if you're certain of the problem -- contact your local Child Protective Services (CPS) agency to report it.
 CPS professionals will evaluate the report and, if they deem it necessary, send someone out to talk with the alleged neglecter.
 CPS will keep your identity confidential, but you can make an anonymous report if you prefer.

 In any case, it is also important to weigh cultural considerations before you intervene.
 Notions of parenting and ideas of "the family unit" may differ across cultures.
 For example, some cultures may be used to a much larger family unit, and they may be accustomed to sharing childcare among many family members -- grandparents, older siblings, aunts, and uncles.
 What looks to you like neglect may just be a different approach to family, and you should be sensitive to that possibility when considering taking action.